dwavesystems/dwave-ocean-sdk/CONTRIBUTING.rst

 Format
 ~~~~~~

-* When starting a new C++ project, use clang-format with the .clang-format file included here.
+* When starting a new C++ project, use clang-format with the `.clang-format <.clang-format>`_ file included here.
 * Our format is based on `Google C++ style guide <https://google.github.io/styleguide/cppguide.html>`_ with some exceptions:

   - The naming conventions are as stated above.
   - Column width is limited to 120 characters.
+Best effort should be made to keep to 80 characters, but up to 120 can be used for clarity.
   - Indent widths are doubled so the base indent level is 4 spaces, line continuations indent 8 spaces, and access modifiers indent 2 spaces.

 Example Code